Academic

 Kathryn is a Postgraduate Researcher and Graduate Teaching Assistant in Social Sciences at Edge Hill University.
 She received an MA in Criminology at the University of Manchester in 2018, having completed her undergraduate studies in Forensic Science at the University of Kent.
 She joined Edge Hill University in 2024 and is currently working on her PhD researching sexual violence against boys and men whilst teaching across several degree programmes at Edge Hill, including Sociology and Criminology.
 Her research interests are identity, gender, intersectional research, sexual violence and abuse, and qualitative research methods.

-Kathryn is currently researching identity and male childhood sexual abuse survivorship.
+Kathryn is currently researching identity and male survivorship.
 Her research aims to build a greater understanding of the way that identities, such as gender, ethnicity, class, sexuality, religion, disability and citizenship, shape the lives and experiences of men in the UK.
-Through interviews with stakeholders and life history research with men who have experienced childhood sexual abuse, the research focuses on developing current understanding of the unique challenges male survivors face depending on their identities and life circumstances.
-Ultimately, her research aims to inform support strategies to ensure more inclusive and effective systems are in place for men, and to inform further intersectional research on sexual violence.
+Through interviews with stakeholders and life history research with men who have experienced sexual violence, her research focuses on developing current understanding of the unique challenges male survivors face depending on their identities and life circumstances.

 Disha Handique

 Disha is a Postgraduate Researcher and Graduate Teaching Assistant in Social Sciences at Edge Hill University.
-She began her journey at the university in 2024 and is currently pursuing her PhD on sexual violence against men and boys, while teaching courses in Criminology, and Social Policy and Welfare.
+She received an MA in Social Work from the University of Delhi in 2021, and obtained her undergraduate degree in Political Science from Hindu College (University of Delhi).
+She is currently pursuing her PhD on Sexual Violence Against Men and Boys at Edge Hill University, while teaching across several degree programs, including Criminology and Social Policy.